What is anorexia nervosa?

 For people with anorexia nervosa, limiting food intake and losing weight are often ways of feeling a sense of control in areas of their life that otherwise feel out of control.
 Their body image might define their sense of self-worth, and restricting what they eat may be a way of coping with unpleasant or frightening emotions such as sadness or anxiety.

-Common signs
+Common signs of anorexia include:

-• intense fear of putting on weight
+• having an intense fear of gaining weight

 • counting calories, obsessively avoiding certain foods, or having a narrow range of ‘safe’ foods that are okay to eat